 A number of organisations promote and support the view that deafness is not a problem but just another way of being.
 Examples include Deaf Australia and Aussie Deaf Kids.
 Read more about deaf culture here.

-Australian Hearing has more information on hearing loss.
+Hearing Australia has more information on hearing loss.
 It also offers an online hearing assessment questionnaire, and an audio test.

 The Raising Children Network has important information on hearing impairment in young children.